AGHenderson97/m9c-professional-README-generator/README.md

 To use this application, you will need to have Node.js installed on your computer.
 You can download Node.js at https://nodejs.org/en/download/.

 Once you have installed Node.js, clone this repository and navigate to the root directory.
-Run the following command to install the required packages/dependencies: npm install
+Run the following command to install the required packages/dependencies: 'npm install'

 ## Usage

-To run this application, navigate to the root directory of the project in your terminal and run the command node index.mjs.
+To run this application, navigate to the root directory of the project in your terminal and run the command 'node --experimental index.mjs'.
 You will be prompted with a series of questions about your project.

-## Generated README Files
+## Generated README.
+Files

 When you run the README Generator application, a new file named "MY-README.md" will be generated based on the responses you provide to the prompts.
 This file will be located in the "generated_readmes" folder in the root directory of the project.
 Please note that running the application multiple times will overwrite any existing "MY-README.md" files in the folder, so be sure to save any important information before generating a new file.